envris/digital-trade-handbook/teams/building-teams.md

 Occasionally a team member might be shared between multiple delivery teams.

-## Teams keep together
+## Teams stay together

 Where we can, we will set up ongoing teams to create and improve a product or service over a long period of time.

 This means that the knowledge about the product or service and its users stays within the team.

-It also helps the team to become well-practised at working together to solve problems.
+It also helps the team to get better at working together to solve problems.